jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-94.md

 ---
-title: "Three Striations in the Fire-Aether"
+title: "How Sunspots are Created"
-heading: Articles 92
+heading: Articles 94
 weight: 48
 description: "This effort found in celestial matter"
 writer: